 He has participated in various arts programmes and conferences through Africa and elsewhere, and has lived in Botswana, Lesotho, Mozambique, Angola, where he did MK military training, Zambia, Budapest and London.
 In 1980 he won the Drum story contest for 'The Dead Men Who Lost Their Bones' and in 1991 he was awarded the Arts Council of Great Britain Bursary for creative writing, the first for a South African.
 He has held various ANC posts abroad, such as Cultural Representative in the UK and Western Europe.

 He has been Vice-Chairperson of the successful Africa95 Exhibition in London, and a weekly columnist of the Sunday Independent.
 He was the convenor of the Task Group on Government Communications.
 His published work include Tenderness of Blood (1987), A Rainbow on a Paper Sky (1989), The Naked Song and Other Stories (1997) and The Memory of Stones (2000).
 His musical opera, Milestones, featured at the Standard Bank Festival in Grahamstown in June 1999.
 He has been the editor-at-large of Leadership Magazine and the Program Director for television at the SABC.
 He was the Chairperson of the Independent Broadcasting Authority from April 1999 to June 2000.
 In July 2000 he was appointed as the Chairperson of Independent Communications Authority of South Africa (ICASA).
+In 2014, he released his novel, The Texture of Shadows.
+The book was later longlisted for the 2015 Sunday Times Barry Ronge Fiction Prize.

 A former board member of the SABC, Mandla Langa sits on the boards of the Business and Arts South Africa (BASA), the Foundation for Global Dialogue (FGD), Horizon Strategies, Institute for the Advancement of Journalism (IAJ) and the Rhodes University School for Economic Journalism.
 He is a trustee of the Nation's Trust and the South African Screenwriters' Laboratory (SCRAWL).
 He also serves as the director to Contemporary African Music and Arts (CAMA).
+In 2014, Langa was appointed as Executive Vice President of PEN South Africa.

 From "Zizi" in The Naked Song and other stories (1996)